 In my coverage, I always try to reflect the average viewer: What would they ask?
 What would they want to know?
 How would they view this person or thing?

 Not at all.
 I’m not overly impressed by wealth, nor am I dismissive.
-After being a foreign correspondent for years, I’m used to being the outsider asking tough questions that represent the average reader or audience.
+After being a foreign correspondent for years, I’m used to being the outsider asking tough questions representing the average reader or audience.

 My family — especially my wife and daughters.
-Their hugs and smiles when I get home at the end of the day makes me feel like the richest guy on earth.
+When I get home at the end of the day, their hugs and smiles make me feel like the richest guy on earth.